Phonics and Early Reading

 At St. Theresa’s Catholic Primary School we also want our children to be able to read for meaning and pleasure and to be able to view themselves as lifelong readers.
 The matched decodable readers provided by Ready Steady Phonics support this and provide engaging and meaningful texts for children to decode and to discuss for understanding.
 Development of comprehension is promoted within the Ready Steady Phonics Guided Reading Sessions and these are built on further as the children move through our school.

-We have a skilled Early Reading and Phonics Lead in our school who is responsible for Ready Steady Phonics, monitoring and supporting the practice and ensuring fidelity to the Ready Steady Phonics programme.
+Our experienced Early Reading and Phonics Lead is responsible for Ready Steady Phonics, monitoring and supporting the practice and ensuring fidelity to the Ready Steady Phonics programme.

 At St. Theresa’s Catholic Primary School we provide a balance of adult and child-led activities which meet the curriculum, expectations in ‘Communication and language’ and Literacy’.
 These include: